RodrigoKugler/CloudWalk_OIA_Proj_2.0-main/README.md

 **THE SOLUTION:**

-**CloudWalk Instant Suite** is a bundling and positioning strategy that packages existing CloudWalk capabilities (PIX, instant settlement via Nitro D0, flexible anticipation, and analytics) into a premium tier offering.
-This approach monetizes reliability and automation rather than payment rails themselves.
+Bundle existing CloudWalk capabilities (PIX, instant settlement via Nitro D0, flexible anticipation, and analytics) into a premium tier offering.
+This is a marketing and positioning strategy—CloudWalk already has these features, they just need to be packaged together and promoted as a premium option.

 **What CloudWalk Already Has (Being Bundled):**
 - ✅ PIX integration (already operational - 13% of TPV)